 Even if your kids don’t grow up to be the next generation of Shark Tank participants, being young entrepreneurs now will make them more excited to continue that entrepreneurial streak later in life.

-There are all manner of businesses that kids can run, at every age.
+There are multiple types of businesses that kids can run at virtually any age.
 Here are a few ideas:

 - Kids 10 and under: lemonade stand on hot summer days

-- Teens: mowing yards, pet sitting and walking
+- Teens: mowing yards, babysitting, pet sitting, and walking

-If you’ve got several children like I do, find a way where they can all work together on the business.
-Maybe your teen manages the social media and website while the younger ones do the selling (who can resist an adorable 5-year-old asking for money?).
+If you have several children as I do, find a way where they can all work together.
+Maybe your teen manages the social media and website while the younger ones do the selling.
+After all, who can resist an adorable 5-year-old asking for money?

 Involve Them in Your Business